Timothy Woods

 All you have to do is download the handy Traeger app, and you can monitor the temperature while watching the game inside.

-This app can also monitor the internal food temperature, which means you won’t have to constantly open and close the door to check on your meat.
+This app can also monitor the internal food temperature, so you won’t have to constantly open and close the door to check on your meat.

-Rec Tec houses the same smart grill technology, with a built-in display as well as WiFi capabilities.
+Rec Tec houses the same smart grill technology with a built-in display and WiFi capabilities.

-Rec Tec’s temperature controller can be downloaded straight onto your phone, where you can monitor the pellet grill as well as adjust the temperature.
+Rec Tec’s temperature controller can be downloaded onto your phone, where you can monitor the pellet grill and adjust the temperature.

 Rec Tec Vs. Traeger: Tie